-The British Chamber of Commerce Dragon Boat team was started in the millenium year of 2000 with the full assistance and support of the British Chamber of Commerce.
+The British Chamber of Commerce Dragon Boat team was started in the millennium year of 2000 with the full assistance and support of the British Chamber of Commerce.

 Over the years we have gone through many transitions, lost & won a few medals on the way but we are getting stronger and stronger every year.